wilsonftrindade/imc-prosperity-4/README.md

 # IMC Prosperity 4
 This repository contains research and algorithms for the ZBTraders team in IMC Prosperity 4 (2026).
-Our team is composed of five students from Northwestern University deeply interested in the intersection of Mathematics, Computer Science, and Trading.
+Our team is composed of five students from Northwestern University interested in the intersection of Mathematics, Computer Science, and Trading.

-# The Team:
+## The Team:

 **Wilson Trindade** ('28) | CS + Econ | [Linkedin](https://linkedin.com/in/wilsonftrindade/) | WilsonFerreiraTrindadeNeto2028@u.northwestern.edu
 **Francesco Boccuzzi** ('28) | Math + CS | [Linkedin](https://linkedin.com/in/francesco-ma-boccuzzi/) | FrancescoBoccuzzi2028@u.northwestern.edu